Managing an RDS Proxy - Amazon Relational Database Service

 • Calling the functions ROW_COUNT, FOUND_ROWS, and LAST_INSERT_ID sometimes causes pinning.

-Calling stored procedures and stored functions doesn't cause pinning.
+• Calling stored procedures and stored functions doesn't cause pinning.
 RDS Proxy doesn't detect any session state changes resulting from such calls.
-Therefore, make sure that your application doesn't change session state inside stored routines and rely on that session state to persist across transactions.
-For example, if a stored procedure creates a temporary table that is intended to persist across transactions, that application currently isn't compatible with RDS Proxy.
+Make sure that your application doesn't change session state inside stored routines if you rely on that session state to persist across transactions.
+For example, RDS Proxy isn't currently compatible with a stored procedure that creates a temporary table that persists across all transactions.

 If you have expert knowledge about your application behavior, you can skip the pinning behavior for certain application statements.
 To do so, choose the Session pinning filters option when creating the proxy.
 Currently, you can opt out of session pinning for setting session variables and configuration settings.